 - Make sure your keyboard is turned on.
 If you have a Magic Keyboard, slide the power switch on the back of the keyboard to turn it on (green is visible when the keyboard is on).
-If you have an Apple Wireless Keyboard, press the power button on the right side of the keyboard.
+If you have an Apple Wireless Keyboard (late 2015 or earlier), press the power button on the right side of the keyboard.
 The green LED on the upper right side of the keyboard will briefly light up.

 - Verify that the keyboard is connected by pressing the caps lock key.
 If the keyboard is connected to your system, the cap lock light turns on when you press it.

 - Read about setting up your Apple wireless devices to make sure the device is set up correctly.